 You can’t blame vendors for making the most of the ‘don’t fix it if it’s not broken’ mindset that most companies have, to push their auto-renew contracts.
-But they don’t have to be the only way -- even if you find a SaaS product you want to stick with.

 Auto-renewals in general offer benefits such as convenience, locked-in prices, and a stable vendor relationship.
 But this comes at the cost of critical negotiation leverage, the opportunity to right-size your contract, or find a better-suited alternative in a rapidly evolving landscape.

 Even in cases where you might not want to switch, there are hidden costs to consider.
 For instance, if you’re using a product that has a steep onboarding/training curve, your vendor might be including those costs in your yearly price on auto-renewal.
 But once you’re trained and set up, you don’t need your vendor’s support for the subsequent years, do you?